gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 from rnngen import datasets

 # To use your own data, you will need a txt file at least the size of a book.
+# If using yoour own data, some variables might need to get changed.
+# Read setupvariables.py for more info.
 # rnngen.pre_process will process your txt file into a clean txt file.
 rnngen.pre_process('dir_to_your_file', 'dir_to_save_file')